 First off, let's look at some of the things you could do to make more money from your music career.
 There are many other things which you can do as well as these, but these serve as some good examples:

 Gigging is one of those activities you can do which you can monetize in a number of ways.
-Not only can you get paid directly for performing, but you can also earn royalties from your shows, sell merchandise, and sell CDs.
-I’ve looked at how you could make more CD sales at gigs before, and also why CD sales at gigs are sill going strong.
+Not only can you get paid directly for performing, but you can also earn royalties from your shows, sell merchandise, and sell digital downloads or CDs.
+I've looked at how you could make more CD sales at gigs a long time ago.
+While CD sales aren't what they once was in many genres, the core selling strategies behind it are still relevant.

 Another way to make money from your music is by offering your talents for other people to use.
 There's demand for people with musical talent when you know where to look, and you can charge people to fill that need for them.
 There are jobs for backing singers, hype men, studio musicians, voice over artists, skit creators and the like.
 All of these things pay, and when combined with other methods can form a full time wage.